TykTechnologies/tyk-demo/deployments/k8s-operator/README.md

 ## Usage

-Once the deployment is complete, the operator is ready to synchronise.
+The Operator is ready once the bootstrap has finished.

 ### Accessing the example API